 - Canadian citizens and Canadian permanent residents;

-- immediate family members of Canadian citizens and Canadian permanent residents;
+- immediate family members of Canadian citizens and Canadian permanent residents who are travelling to Canada for non-discretionary reasons;

 - temporary workers who hold a valid work permit or who are approved for a work permit but have not yet been issued the work permit (please note that flagpoling is not permitted at this time, refer below for more details);

-- IEC participants must have a valid job offer in order to enter, this job offer does not need to be in an essential sector (confirmed by a trusted legal source in communication with IRCC);
+- IEC participants who have not yet activated their work permits must have a valid job offer in order to enter, this job offer does not need to be in an essential sector (Source: IRCC);

-- international students who held a valid study permit, or had been approved for a study permit, when the travel restrictions took effect on March 18, 2020;
+- international students who hold a valid study permit, or who had been approved for a study permit when the travel restrictions took effect on March 18, 2020, or who are coming from the United States, and who are entering for a non-discretionary purpose;

 There are a handful of other exceptional exemptions listed here.